vectorlang/vector/docs/language-ref.md

     verbatim to the CUDA output
  * `assert(condition)` - checks if a condition is true and exits with error if it is not
- * `abs` - takes the absolute value of scalar numeric arguments and the magnitude of complex arguments
+ * `abs(number)` - takes the absolute value of scalar numeric arguments and the magnitude of complex arguments
+ * `time()` - returns the current system time as a float64 representing the fractional number of seconds since the beginning of the epoch

 ### Higher-Order Functions